Finding Peace Through Meditation

 “Looking at beauty in the world, is the first step of purifying the mind.”

-― Amit Ray, Medication: Insights and Inspiration
+― Amit Ray, Meditation: Insights and Inspiration

 P.S.
 I was nominated for the Blogger Recognition Award